 (c) shall retain those accounts for a period of 3 years after the date of the transaction recorded.

+Penalty for this subsection: a fine of $25 000.

 (3) Every entry in a record of accounts kept for the purposes of this section by or for a licensee shall be deemed, unless the contrary is proved, to have been made by or with the authority of the licensee.

+[Section 26 amended: No. 25 of 2019 s.
+6.]

 27. Account to be rendered

 (1) The holder of a licence under this Act and any firm or corporation carrying on business as an auctioneer shall render or cause to be rendered to the person on whose behalf any lot was sold a correct account in writing of the sale and of all moneys received on account of the sale and of the application of those moneys —